dclw29/DSFU-Net/README.md

 Contained within this repository you will find models and processing scripts relating to DSFU-Net, a generative deep learning method developed to take a plane of diffuse scattering input and factorise it into the contributions from molecular form factor and chemical short-range order.
 It is designed for single crystal systems exhibiting binary substitutional disorder, with one disordered site per unit cell.
 While it may be useful for other systems, the interpretation of the separated components is not clear outside of these assumptions.
 For more information on the limitations to check whether DSFU-Net is appropiate for your data, please refer to the paper given below.

 We describe the various scripts and models present within this repo below as well as a demo on one of the validation examples such that you can see how it works with a working example.
-Please note this repo does not contain the training data as it is 100s of GB, but it does include the means to recreate.
+Please note this repo does not contain the training data as it is 100s of GB, but it does include the means to recreate it.

 # Citation